10+ Things To Do In Calpe, Spain

 Calpe Beaches

-Chilling on one of the town’s beaches is definitely among the best things to do in Calpe that you can’t miss, especially on a sunny day.
-Everyone will find a beach perfect for themselves, as the town has a lot to offer – from beautiful wide golden sandy beaches, through more intimate and secluded beaches to rugged coves.
-And all with great views of mighty Penon de Ifach and crystal clear, blue sea waters.
+Chilling on one of the town’s beaches is definitely one of the best things to do in Calpe, especially on a sunny day.
+Everyone will find a beach perfect for themselves, as the town has a lot to offer – from beautiful wide golden sandy beaches to more intimate and secluded beaches and rugged coves.
+And all with great views of mighty Penon de Ifach mountain and crystal clear, blue sea waters.

 Playa La Fossa is the most famous, Blue Flag beach in Calpe.
 Another beach with this title is Playa del Arenal Bol, located just a few steps from Calpe old town.
 Other noteworthy beaches and caves are Playa del Cantal Roig, Cala El Racó, Cala La Calalga, Platja Mascarat, and Cala La Calalga.

-Calpe Beaches - Playa del Arenal Bol with Penon de Ifach view
+Calpe Beaches - Stunning Playa del Arenal-Bol with Penon de Ifach view

 Port of Calpe

-Port is located at the foot of the Penon de Ifach.
+Port is located at the foot of the Penon de Ifach mountain.
 In Calpe, around 1.700 tons of fish are caught per year, using the trawling or trammel (triple dragnet) methods.
-Each day, from Monday to Friday between 5 PM-8 PM, the fish auction at the port’s fish market takes place.
+Each day, from Monday to Friday between 5 pm and 8 pm, the fish auction at the port’s fish market takes place.
 During this very popular event, local fishermen sell their fresh goods.

 After coming down from Peñón de Ifach or after visiting the port you can go and see El Racó Cove.
 It’s a 70-meter cove with crystal waters that attract many divers.
 The interesting fact is that El Racó Cove has an underwater trail, with signs showing the way, so if you’re into diving you probably will appreciate this place.

-From El Racó Cove the lovely promenade, El Paseo Ecologico Principe de Asturias, begins.
+Promenade Princesa de Asturias begins at El Raco Cove, near the Port of Calpe.
 It’s about a 15-minute walk (one-way) at the foot of the Calpe Rock, available for pedestrians only.
-During the walk, you can admire Penon de Ifach on one side, and the Mediterranean Sea on the other.
-You’ll also be able to observe a great variety of local fauna, especially the resident birds, such as the Yellow-legged gull, Common kestrel, or Eurasian collared dove.
+During the walk along the broad pedestrian walkway, you can admire Penon de Ifach on one side, and the Mediterranean Sea on the other.
+You’ll also be able to observe a great variety of local fauna, especially the resident birds, such as the yellow-legged gull, peregrine falcon, common kestrel, or Eurasian collared dove.

 Mirador Morro de Toix is a viewpoint located on a hill, about 5km west of Calpe’s town center, however, you can get there easily by car.
-From the top, you can enjoy spectacular views over the Calpe and the coast.
+You can enjoy spectacular views over the Calpe and the coast from the top.

 Calpe offers many water sports opportunities.
 So diving, snorkeling, sailing, kayaking, paddle boarding, and windsurfing are readily available.
 If you’re a water sports enthusiast you’ll definitely find something for yourself.